API Documentation Generation

 and withoutIsTestProject

-are selected. - Projects must not use
+are selected. - If Projects use

 TargetFrameworks